RBAC Reference Guide¶

 Limitations:

-- No switches (scaling or CronJob control)
+- No switches (scaling, CronJob control, or node cordon/uncordon)

-- No Watch API support (
+eventsnot granted) - No Watch API support (

 Complete Permission Matrix¶